Rafael Nadal wins in Olympic singles and will play rival Novak Djokovic next

-Nadal was greeted by a standing ovation from spectators, many of whom used cameras on their phones to capture the moment when he strode into Court Philippe Chatrier — the same stadium where he has captured his record 14 French Open titles.

-There is a statue of Nadal outside the arena, and fans gathered around the steel structure Sunday morning, when it was still unclear whether he would be competing later.
+“It’s always amazing when they play each other," said Stan Wawrinka, whose three Grand Slam titles all came via wins against Nadal or Djokovic in the finals.
+"Two legends of the sport.
+It’s going to be special, that’s for sure.”

+Nadal made a last-minute decision to remain in the singles bracket, a day after he won in doubles with partner Alcaraz and said he wasn't sure if he would participate in both events.

-Not only did the 38-year-old Spaniard play, but for stretches, particularly in the early going and in crunch time down the stretch, he played very much like a version of himself everyone is used to seeing: the sprinting, sliding, grunting star who owns 22 Grand Slam trophies in all and won Olympic gold medals for Spain in singles in 2008 and doubles in 2016.
+Not only did Nadal play Sunday, but for stretches, particularly in the early going and in crunch time down the stretch, he played very much like a version of himself everyone is used to seeing: the sprinting, sliding, grunting star who owns 22 Grand Slam trophies in all and won Olympic gold medals for Spain in singles in 2008 and doubles in 2016.

-Nadal said Saturday night, after teaming with Carlos Alcaraz to win a first-round doubles match, that he wasn't sure whether he would participate in singles, too.
-Nadal has dealt with a series of injuries the past two seasons, including hip surgery in 2023, and his right thigh was taped Sunday.
-He needed a finger on his right hand treated by a trainer in the third set.
+“His fighting spirit is at the top, still,” Fucsovics said.
+“He is not at his best level (of) playing.
+But if he has a good day, he can beat anybody.”

+“Of course I know that maybe it’s the last time that I play here.
+Maybe not,” Nadal said with a shrug.
+“I can't confirm that because I don’t know.”
-Nadal went through a morning practice session to test his fitness and made the call to play against Fucsovics, much to the delight of the spectators waving red-and-yellow Spanish flags in the stands.

-Nadal and Alcaraz — Spain’s old-and-new pairing of tennis superstars — won the first match they’ve ever played together as a doubles team, eliminating Argentina’s Maximo Gonzalez and Andres Molteni 7-6 (4), 6-4 on Saturday.
+After going through a morning practice session to test his fitness, he made the call to play, about 18 1/2 hours after Nadal and Alcaraz — Spain’s old-and-new pairing of tennis superstars — won the first match they’ve ever played together as a doubles team.

-About 18 1/2 hours later, Nadal was back on court to face Fucsovics.

-Nadal has not made clear whether the Summer Games will be the last event of his storied career, although there's been plenty of speculation it will be, given all of his recent health problems, including an operation on his hip last year.

 When Nadal and Fucsovics began warming up under a blue sky with a hint of a breeze, there were shouts of “Ole!”
 Spectators rose from their seats when Nadal jumped out to a 3-0 lead after just 13 minutes en route to taking the first set against an overmatched Fucsovics, a 32-year-old who is ranked 83rd.